 Two years before, in 2003, during the Second Iraq War,

 hundreds of activists were protesting the war outside the Kodak Theater before

 the Oscar® show.

-At the party, I also told Gael: “That was a great
+I also told Gael at the party: "That was a great

 speech!"
 He replied: "After that, the Academy will never invite me again."
 I

-told him: “Do not worry, they will,” I replied.
+told him: "Do not worry, they will," replied.

-Eleven years after, the Academy invited him to become a new Academy member.
+Eleven years later, the Academy invited him to become a new member.

 The star of "Y tu mamá también" is a worldwide established actor who had said "No" to Hollywood.

-Other legendary Mexican actors who stood up against the Hollywood stereotypes were Anthony Quinn and Ricardo Montalban.
+Other legendary Mexican actors who stood against Hollywood stereotypes were Anthony Quinn and Ricardo Montalban.